 To aggregate the VR experiences of the celebrities during the event, Maybelline created a special HTML5 page within their WeChat account, keeping all interest on their brand and new product, throughout the event.

-To conclude, Maybelline is an example of a brand which understands how technology and KOLs are important to sell its products in China.
+To conclude, Maybelline is an example of a brand that understands how technology and KOLs are important to sell its products in China.
 We can compare it to Givenchy and its 1.2 Million RMB’s worth of merchandise sold in 12 minutes on WeChat, with the help of a KOL.